chipsenkbeil-academic/codesign-challenge/doc/report.md

-It was a fun assignment that challenged (no pun intended) me to think of how I could _apply_ what I _learned_ in class, something that I find to be very rare in what seems to be a very theoretical field.
+It was a fun assignment that challenged (no pun intended) me to think of how I could _apply_ what I _learned_ in class, something that I find to be very rare in what seems to be a very theoretically-taught field.

 [first_design_drawing]:  ../drawings/hardware-design-1.pdf
 [second_design_drawing]: ../drawings/hardware-design-2.pdf